-The NRC staff notes that in its August 26, 2013 letter, the licensee stated that the detailed design work has not yet started.
-The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
+The NRC staff notes that the information regarding mounting device total loading and attachments for the SFP level instrumentation is not currently available for review and that in its letter dated August 28, 2013, the licensee identified the status of this activity as "Not Started."
+The licensee indicated that the information will be provided to the staff during the August 2014, 6-month OIP update.
 The staff has identified these requests as:

 - a) The design criteria that will be used to estimate the total loading on the mounting device(s), including static weight loads and dynamic loads.
-Describe the methodology that will be used to estimate the total loading, inclusive of design basis maximum seismic loads and the hydrodynamic loads that could result from pool sloshing or other effects that could accompany such seismic forces. - b) A description of the manner in which the level sensor (and stilling well, if appropriate) will be attached to the refueling floor and/or other support structures for each planned point of attachment of the probe assembly.
-Indicate in a schematic the portions of the level sensor that will serve as points of attachment for mechanical/mounting or electrical connections.
-For the backup pressure transmitter describe the sensing line and transmitter attachments to plant structures. - c) A description of the manner by which the mechanical connections will attach the level instrument to permanent SFP structures so as to support the level sensor assembly.
+Describe the methodology that will be used to estimate the total loading, inclusive of design-basis maximum seismic loads and the hydrodynamic loads that could result from pool sloshing or other effects that could accompany such seismic forces. - b) A description of the manner in which the level sensor (and stilling well, if appropriate) will be attached to the refueling floor and/or other support structures for each planned point of attachment of the probe assembly.
+Indicate in a schematic, the portions of the level sensor that will serve as points of attachment for mechanical/mounting or electrical connections. - c) A description of the manner by which the mechanical connections will attach the level instrument to permanent SFP structures so as to support the level sensor assembly.

-(This information was previously requested as RAI-3 in the NRC letter dated June 24, 2013)
+(This information was previously requested as RAI-3 in the NRC letter dated June 26, 2013)

-In addition, the staff plans to verify the results of the licensee's seismic testing and analysis when it is completed based on the licensee's response to the following RAIs.
+In addition, the staff plans to verify the final design and the results of the licensee's seismic testing and analysis report.
+The staff has identified these requests as:

-For RAI 4(a) above, please provide the analyses used to verify the design criteria and methodology for seismic testing of the SFP instrumentation and the electronics units, including, design basis maximum seismic loads and the hydrodynamic loads that could result from pool sloshing or other effects that could accompany such seismic forces.
+For RAI 4(a) above, please provide the results of the analyses used to verify the design criteria and methodology for seismic testing of the SFP instrumentation and the electronics units, including, design-basis maximum seismic loads and the hydrodynamic loads that could result from pool sloshing or other effects that could accompany such seismic forces.

-For each of the mounting attachments required to attach SFP Level equipment to plant structures, please describe the design inputs, and the methodology that was used to qualify the structural integrity of the affected structures/equipment.
+For each of the mounting attachments required to attach SFP level equipment to plant structures, please describe the design inputs, and the methodology that was used to qualify the structural integrity of the affected structures/equipment.